Earnest-Labs/schemify/README.md

 # Productizing Notes:

-1. CI needs to build and deploy this to pypi.
+1. CI needs to build and deploy this to dockerhub/artifactory.
 2. Need to support functions, custom types, triggers, and renaming of :allthethings:.
 3. A decision should be made whether the declarations should continue